Painting Timber Kitchen Cabinets: Do-it-yourself or Professional’s Job?

 Gloss Levels: Which is Right for Your Project?

 You’ve decided you are ready to repaint those kitchen cabinets or the front door.
 When it comes to deciding on colour, you also must decide on gloss level.
 Here’s a guide to help you figure out which gloss level is right for your project.

 Manufacturers use different words to describe different gloss levels.
 Here at Dianella Polishing, we use this scale:

 In order to minimize confusion, refer to the percentage, e.g. 10%, instead of the name of the gloss level when placing orders with different manufacturers.

-Uses: Although Matt is the least shiny level, it shows fingerprints the easiest.
+Uses: Although Matt is the least shiny level of all gloss levels, it shows fingerprints the easiest.
 It is most commonly used on ceilings and walls.
 It’s best for surfaces with many imperfections.
 Since Matt doesn’t reflect light, it is also ideal for home theatres.

 Care: Matt is a great finish because it can generally be touched up without having to repaint the entire surface.
 However, it is hard to clean.